Red Tailed Boa

 - Zoo Med’s NatureSun® or ReptiSun® fluorescent lamps can be used to illuminate your terrarium and create a natural day/night photoperiod.

-- Boa Constrictors will do best on Zoo Med’s Aspen Snake Bedding, Forest Floor™ cypress mulch, Eco Earth® or ReptiBark®.
+- Boa Constrictors can be housed on Zoo Med’s Aspen Snake Bedding, Forest Floor™ cypress mulch, Eco Earth® or ReptiBark®.
 We recommend a substrate layer of 2.5-3″ in depth.

 - Provide moistened New Zealand Sphagnum Moss in a Repti Shelter™ to create a humidity chamber.
 This chamber will help your snake shed its skin as it grows.